-Before you restore VM guest OS files, check the following prerequisites:
+Before you restore VM guest OS files, mind the following prerequisites and limitations:

-- You can restore VM guest OS files from a backup that has at least one successfully created restore point.
+- You cannot restore VM guest OS files from a backup that does not have any successfully created restore points.

 - You cannot restore files from a backup created in the reverse incremental mode if the backup job is being performed.
 If the backup is created in the incremental backup mode and the backup job is being performed, you can restore files from any available restore point.